 The retail giant, which still owns brands such as Bunnings, Liquorland, K-Mart, Officeworks, Target and First Choice Liquor, has long been one of the Liberal/National Party’s most generous political donors.

-From 1999 to 2017, Australian Electoral Commission records show Wesfarmers has donated at least $1,128,000* to the Coalition.
+From 1999 to 2017, Australian Electoral Commission records show Wesfarmers has donated at least $1,128,000 million to the Coalition.
 In October 2018, the West Australian reported that the chairman of Wesfarmers, Michael Chaney and the CEO, Rob Scott joined Prime Minister Scott Morrison and Finance Minister Mathias Cormann for a $2,000-a-head Liberal Party fundraiser.

 Chaney is the brother of Fred Chaney, the former Deputy Leader of the Liberal Party and a former Minister for Aboriginal Affairs in the Fraser government.